nikita-fuchs/ionic-docs/src/pages/angular/your-first-app/5-adding-mobile.md

 Let’s start with making some small code changes - then our app will “just work” when we deploy it to a device.

 Import the Ionic [Platform API](https://ionicframework.com/docs/angular/platform) into `photo.service.ts`, which is used to retrieve information about the current device.
-In this case, it’s useful for selecting which code to execute based on the platform the app is running on (web or mobile):
+In this case, it’s useful for selecting which code to execute based on the platform the app is running on (web or mobile).
+Add the following import and change the constructor as follows to create a reference to the Platform API:

 ```typescript
 import { Platform } from '@ionic/angular';